-In the 1960s, the Soviet Union and USA did tests which found that EMP could blow out the internal operating systems of vehicles – even when they didn’t have any electronic circuitry inside.
+In the 1960s, the Soviet Union and the USA did tests that found that EMP could blow out the internal operating systems of vehicles – even when they didn’t have any electronic circuitry inside.

-Still, the idea that a major EMP blast could destroy an old car without electronic circuitry is disconcerting.
+Still, the idea that a significant EMP blast could destroy an old car without electronic circuitry is disconcerting.

-Yes, it might be a good idea to have an old vehicle on hand in case of an EMP emergency, but you’ll also want some spare parts too.
+Yes, having an old vehicle on hand in an EMP emergency might be a good idea, but you’ll also want some spare parts.

 2. EMP Commission Study

-The biggest public study we have about the effects of EMP on cars is the one carried out by the EMP Commission and published in the Critical National Infrastructure Report.
+The most extensive public study we have about the effects of EMP on cars was carried out by the EMP Commission and published in the Critical National Infrastructure Report.

 The commission took 37 cars with vintages from 1986 to 2002.
-The vehicles were to pulses at increasing intensities.
+The vehicles were subjected to pulses at increasing intensities.
 If any changes were observed, then the testing was immediately stopped.
-If no changes were observed, then the testing continued up to 50kV/m.
+If no differences were observed, then the testing continued up to 50kV/m.

-Three vehicles which were running stopped when exposed to pulses at 30kV/m or more.
-25 vehicles had small malfunctions, such as blinking dashboard lights.
-8 cars did not have any changes.
+Three running vehicles stopped when exposed to pulses at 30kV/m or more.
+Twenty-five cars had minor malfunctions, such as blinking dashboard lights.
+Eight vehicles did not have any changes.

 Based on these results, we could conclude that cars wouldn’t be affected by EMP when exposed to pulses below 25kV/m.

-But, as Off The Grid News notes, there are a lot of problems with the study – like the fact that it was so underfunded that they were required to return the borrowed vehicles back in working condition!
-That kind of defeats the point of having a study about what damages would be caused by EMP.
+But there are many problems with the study – like it was so underfunded that they were required to return the borrowed vehicles in working condition!
+That kind of defeats the point of studying what damages would be caused by EMP.

-Today’s vehicles also have a lot more circuitry in them than those of 2002, so they would be more vulnerable to damage.
+Today’s vehicles also have more circuitry than in 2002, making them more vulnerable to damage.

-Also, bear in mind that modern Nuclear EMP weapons can blast out up to 200kV/m (24) – which is far more than the amount used in the tests.
+Also, remember that modern Nuclear EMP weapons can blast out up to 200kV/m – which is far more than the amount used in the tests.

 3. US Department of Defense Tests

 In 2010, the DoD performed a test on the effects of EMP on vehicles.
-Their findings were more disconcerting.
+Their findings were more troubling.
 At this point, it had been estimated that 30-80kV/m was needed to disable vehicles.
-But they found that a Toyota Prius dashboard went blank and the car was stopped at just 5kV/m.
-This just shows how much more vulnerable modern vehicles are because of their small microchips.
+But they found that a Toyota Prius dashboard went blank, and the car was stopped at just 5kV/m.
+This shows how much more vulnerable modern vehicles are because of their small microchips.
 (25)

 How to Protect Your Car

 There is a lot of talk in prepper forums about bug-out vehicles and how you could protect your car or truck from an EMP blast.
-The truth is that we don’t know for sure (again, there are too many variables to consider and we’ve never experienced anything like this in modern times).
+We don’t know for sure (again, there are too many variables to consider, and we’ve never experienced anything like this in modern times).
 We can only do our best at planning.

 Here are some ways you could safeguard your car or truck:

-- Keep an old vehicle handy: Older cars have less electronic circuitry and are therefore less vulnerable to EMP.
+- Keep an old vehicle handy: Older cars have less electronic circuitry and are less vulnerable to EMP.
 But, if the 1962 tests are to be believed, even cars without electronic circuitry could be fried by EMP – so be sure to learn basic mechanic skills and have spare parts on hand.
-You’ll want to have a spare generator, fuses, ignition coils, and other parts which are installed with wires.
+You’ll want an extra generator, fuses, ignition coils, and other components installed with wires.

-- Upgrade your garage: Metal garages could act like a giant Faraday cage.
-Just be sure you don’t have any electronic wiring in the garage or they will act like an antenna and amplify the blast.
+- Upgrade your garage: Metal garages could act as a giant Faraday cage.
+Just be sure you don’t have any electronic wiring in the garage, or they will serve as an antenna and amplify the blast.